 How to MC a Wedding

 As a Master of Ceremonies – MC, you’ll be the host.
+This is an important role at the wedding.
 You can probably tell just how much of a big deal this job is!
-So, could you treat it with the respect it deserves?

-The couple would usually have someone who they know will be capable of making sure the day runs incredibly smoothly according to the schedule and also someone who can guarantee that the wedding party and its guests have a fantastic time.
+The couple would usually have someone who they know or hire that will be capable of making sure the day runs incredibly smoothly according to the schedule and also someone who can guarantee that the wedding party, its guests and especially the bride – have a fantastic time.